AdobeDocs/experience-manager-65.pt-BR/help/assets/s7-video.md

 ## Uploading your master video to Scene7 from Adobe DAM {#uploading-your-master-video}

 1. Navegue até a pasta de destino DAM CQ onde você definiu as configurações de nuvem com os perfis de codificação do Scene7.
 1. Clique em **[!UICONTROL Fazer upload]** para fazer upload do vídeo mestre.
-Video uploading and encoding is complete after the DAM Update Asset workflow is complete and **[!UICONTROL Publish to Scene7]** has a checkmark.
+Video uploading and encoding is complete after the [!UICONTROL DAM Update Asset] workflow is complete and **[!UICONTROL Publish to Scene7]** has a checkmark.

    >[!NOTE]
    >